-Mentor - A knowledgeable individual who helps other individuals to advance and attain experience within a certification program.
+Mentor - A knowledgeable individual who helps other individuals to advance within a certification program.

 NAB - (Acronym) National Admissions Board comprises a team of elected NHI's (National Home Inspectors) and "Public Members" that are charged with receiving, reviewing and the placement of the applicant into their appropriate level with the National Certification Program.